 Summer squash vines produce tendrils similar to pea vines that help them climb vertically.
 Unfortunately, these tendrils are not usually strong enough to hold the weight of the vine, especially once it starts bearing fruit.

-The simplest way to do this is to place a heavy-duty tomato cage around the seedling while it is still small.
+The simplest way to do this is to place a heavy-duty tomato cage around the seedling while it’s still small.
 As the plant matures, gently guide the vine back inside the confines of the cage every few days.
 The maturing vine and fruit will rest against the cage, while the horizontal supports will help maintain space and airflow between the oversized leaves.

 8. Harvest all summer long!

 Most varieties of zuc can be picked small for salads and for dipping raw.
 Or a little larger for sauteing, grilling, or adding to soup.
-And those giant ones that somehow hide until they are the size of the club?
+And those giant ones that somehow hide until they’re the size of the club?
 Those are perfect for grating up and making into zucchini bread.

 9. Prepare for frost